Chances are, sometime in your 60s, the moment arrives when you have to, or want to, move out of your long-time home.

 Packing with anticipation gives you the time to hold garage sales and donate to charities all the things you don’t need in your life any longer.
 Packing early puts you in control.

-It may sound glamorous to hire a mover to pack you, but moving is the moment when you downsize.
+It may sound glamorous to hire a mover to pack your belongings, but moving is the moment when you downsize.

 Take this opportunity to pack yourself and touch each object of your life, Marie Condo style, and ask yourself, “Does this object bring me joy?”
 And, “Is this object beautiful and/or useful?”
 If the answer is no, get rid of it now.